Site menu:

 Possible solutions:

-# Generation of a consistent grouping variable with
+# Creates a grouping variable with 10 equal-sized groups

 Jamovi